Joseph Doyle (economist): Biography

 Joseph Doyle earned a B.A. from Cornell University in 1996, after which he worked as an assistant economist at the Federal Reserve Bank of New York (1996–98) while studying at the Courant Institute of Mathematical Sciences (1997–98).
 Thereafter, Doyle obtained a Ph.D. in economics with a focus on econometrics and the economics of the public sector from the University of Chicago in 2002.
 After completing his studies, he began his career at the MIT Sloan School of Management as an assistant professor (2002–05).
 In 2005, Doyle became the Jon D. Gruber Career Development Assistant Professor (2005–08), then associate professor (2008–09), the Alfred Henry and Jean Morrison Hayes Career Development Associate Professor (2009-2013), and has been the Erwin H. Schell Professor of Management since 2013.
 In parallel, Doyle has held visiting appointments at the Paris School of Economics (2010) and the European University Institute (2017-18).
 Doyle is co-director of the MIT Sloan Initiative for Health Systems Innovation and maintains professional affiliations with the Abdul Latif Jameel Poverty Action Lab (J-PAL) as co-chair of its Health Sector, with the NBER as research associate, and with the Danish National Centre for Social Research as a research fellow.
 Moreover, he performs editorial duties at the Journal of Human Resources, served as co-editor of the Journal of Public Economics (2012–16) and is a member of the American Economic Association as well as of the American Society of Health Economists.

 Research

-Joseph Doyle's research interests include public economics, health economics, and labor economics.
-Key findings of his research include the following:
+Doyle's research interests are public economics, health economics, and labor economics.
+Key findings of his research include: